mkmik/rainycloud/README.md

 The 'octobot' script contains the classpath to the RainyCloud jar.
 The shipped version points to the jar produced by the sbt build which lies in `/target/scala_2.8.1/rainycloud_2.8.1-1.0.jar`.

+### Job partitioner ###

+The worker does nothing untils it gets some messages in the queue.

+Currently the jobs are fired by a python script  called `test` under `octo/client`

+    $ cd octo/client
+    $ ./test <number_of_jobs>

+If you omit the `number_of_jobs` parameter, the default to process all.

+FAQ
+---

+### Drain the queue ###

+When you interrupt the workers the jobs might remain in the queue.
+The easiest way to drain the queue (besides using your favourite AMPQ client), is to use this trick:

+    $ OCTOBOT_TASKS=. ./octobot

+This will effectively drain the queue without executing the time consuming tasks, because octobot will not find the code to execute.